nlamonaco86/repairTracker/README.md

 ## Description

-repairTracker is a full-stack application using Node.js, Express, MySQL, Sequelize, Passport, Handlebars, JQuery and Bootstrap.
+repairTracker is a full-stack application using Node.js, Express, MySQL, Sequelize, Passport, Express-Handlebars, JQuery and Bootstrap.

-This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.
+This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair based on five different statuses (received, in progress, waiting on parts, complete, paid) as one would in an automobile, electronics, appliance or other repair shop.

 Repair techs can log into the Employees section with a valid login (provided by the company's administrator) to manage order status, add photos, view work notes, and update either as needed.
+Technicians can also generate a printable or .pdf invoice for each work order.

+Administrators are able to create new users and delete orders from the database.
+Managers can also delete orders.

 Customers can view the Tracker page to lookup the current status of their order.